-ICE is the world's leading civil engineering institution with over 95,000 global members.
+ICE is the world's leading civil engineering institution with 97,000 global members.
 Our aim is to build a sustainable and inclusive world.

 Civil engineers are in high demand in the UK and overseas.
-Join the engineering revolution today and visit ice-inspire.co.uk to discover pathways into this exciting industry.
+Join the engineering revolution today and visit bit.ly/ICE-education-resources to learn more about this exciting industry.

-X (Twitter): ICE_schools

-Instagram: ICE_engineers

-TikTok: ICE_engineers

-YouTube: InstitutionofCivilEngineers

-LinkedIn: /institution-of-civil-engineers/
+Instagram: ICE\engineers J TikTok: ICE\engineers YouTube: InstitutionofCivilEngineers in LinkedIn: /institution-of-civil-engineers/